-We said in our preview, “I suspect it’ll be a disjointed game as various players try to find their feet at this level.
-However Ireland’s determination and their experienced core should see them scrap out another win to keep their campaign on track.”
 And that’s pretty much how it panned out.
 However, you have to ask what the coaching team have been doing for the last three years as the standard of play has gone dramatically backwards on this evidence.

 That said, while the nature of this win was unsatisfactory, the actual result means that they are still alive and kicking and the success of this campaign will be judged on their final Pool C match against France on Thursday evening.